Testing and Tagging for Homes

-Likewise, we have all the equipment need to replace leads on your electrical goods.
-No need to have a repairman come out already, we are all set and ready to go in keeping your good running.
+Likewise, we have all the equipment needed to replace leads on your electrical goods.
+No need to have a repairman come out already, we are all set and ready to go in keeping your electrical appliances running.

 We Make Suggestions of When You May Want to Test Again

 Whilst testing periods for a business are mandated by legislation, currently this is not the case for homes.
 Never the less, it is still advisable to stay on top of your testing and tagging.